550.5 Income Excluded in Computing Eligibility

 Pub.
 L. 100-387

-NOTE: If a farm family receives money because of a farm emergency, the CAO must call the Policy Clarification Unit if help is needed to determine the source of the money.
+NOTE: If a farm family receives money because of a farm emergency, the CAO should submit a policy clarification request to the Policy Clarification Unit if help is needed to determine the source of the money.

 The CAO must exclude payments made under Section 312(d) of the Disaster Relief Act of 1974, amended by Section 105(i) of the Disaster Relief and Emergency Assistance Amendments of 1988.
 These payments are made as a result of an emergency or major disaster.

-This exclusion applies to individuals receiving both of the following:
+This exclusion applies to individuals receiving either of the following:

 NOTE: Disaster Unemployment Assistance is considered federal major disaster and emergency assistance and is an excluded payment.